cfengine/documentation/reference/special-variables/sys.markdown

 ### sys.date

-The date of the system as a text string.
+The date of the system as a text string, from when the agent initialized.

 ```cf3
     # date = Sun Dec  7 10:39:53 2008